alcogy/communication-server/README.md

 # Communication Server
-A simple interactive server based on Web Socket.
-You can send/receive charactor and binary.
+Communication Server is a websocket based interactive server.(e.g. chat, message apps) You can send/receive charactors and binary.

-## dependencies
-- actix
-- uuid
+Build by Rust and Actix.